edouardkombo/vdd-pattern/README.md

 ## Welcome to Vocabulary Driven Database Pages

-VDD at the difference of Schema.org is a collaborative, community activity with a mission to create, maintain, and promote schemas for structured databases only starting from a user as "me".
+VDD is a collaborative community with a mission to create, maintain and promote schemas for structured databases.

 VDD vocabularies cover entities, relationships between entities and actions, and can easily be extended through a well-documented extension model.

-Founded by Edouard Kombo, VDD vocabularies are developed by an open community process through GitHub.

-A shared vocabulary makes it easier for webmasters and developers to decide on a schema and get the maximum benefit for their efforts.
-It is in this spirit that the founders, together with the larger community have come together - to provide a shared collection of schemas.
+A shared vocabulary makes it easier for developers and architects to decide on a schema and get the maximum benefit for their efforts.

-### Markdown

-Markdown is a lightweight and easy-to-use syntax for styling your writing.
-It includes conventions for
+Founded by Edouard Kombo, VDD vocabularies are developed by an open community process through GitHub, feel free to join the community.

+### Understand the VDD pattern

+The philosophy behind VDD resides in 4 principles that claim that a user:
+- is always a representation of "me"
+- is nothing more than a single identifier
+- owns reusable attributes through relations
+- can live without attributes but not a single identifier

 ```markdown
 Syntax highlighted code block